The CMMC Compliance Command Center

 WATCH: John Nolan explains below how you can assess your organization’s current cybersecurity/compliance posture (2 min)

-Once you’ve figured out where the gaps in your IT environment, processes and technologies lie, you’ll need to implement solutions to fill them.
+Once you’ve figured out where the gaps are in your IT environment and information systems, processes, and technologies, you’ll need to implement solutions to fill them.

 This might include cybersecurity tooling, ongoing monitoring of your networks and information assets, or migration to a cloud platform that’s FedRAMP Moderate authorized or CMMC/NIST SP 800-171 compliant.